-A boat may hail for room to tack and avoid a boat on the same tack.
-However, she shall not hail unless

-- (a) she is approaching an obstruction and will soon need to make a substantial course change to avoid it safely, and - (b) she is sailing close-hauled or above.
+A boat may hail for room to tack and avoid a boat on the same tack by hailing 'Room to tack'.
+However, she shall not hail unless (a) she is approaching an obstruction and will soon need to make a substantial course change to avoid it safely, and (b) she is sailing close-hauled or above.

-In addition, she shall not hail if the obstruction is a mark and a boat that is fetching it would be required to respond and change course as a result of the hail.
+In addition, she shall not hail if the obstruction is a mark and a boat that is fetching it would be required to change course as a result of the hail.

-RULE 20.2 - RESPONDING
+RULE 20.2 - RESPONDING (a) After a boat hails, she shall give a hailed boat time to respond.

-- (a) After a boat hails, she shall give a hailed boat time to respond. - (b) A hailed boat shall respond even if the hail breaks rule 20.1. - (c) A hailed boat shall respond either by tacking as soon as possible, or by immediately replying 'You tack' and then giving the hailing boat room to tack and avoid her. - (d) When a hailed boat responds, the hailing boat shall tack as soon as possible. - (e) From the time a boat hails until she has tacked and avoided a hailed boat, rule 18.2 does not apply between them.
+(b) A hailed boat shall respond even if the hail breaks rule 20.1.

+(c) A hailed boat shall respond either by tacking as soon as possible, or by immediately replying 'You tack' and then giving the hailing boat room to tack and avoid her.

+sible.
-RULE 20.3 - PASSING ON A HAIL TO AN ADDITIONAL BOAT

-When a boat has been hailed for room to tack and she intends to respond by tacking, she may hail another boat on the same tack for room to tack and avoid her.
-She may hail even if her hail does not meet the conditions of rule 20.1.
-Rule 20.2 applies between her and a boat she hails.

-RULE 20.4 - ADDITIONAL REQUIREMENTS FOR HAILS

-- (a) When conditions are such that a hail may not be heard, the boat shall also make a signal that clearly indicates her need for room to tack or her response. - (b) The notice of race may specify an alternative communication for a boat to indicate her need for room to tack or her response, and require boats to use it.

-This is the rule that is used when calling for "sea-room" or room at a shore, breakwater or dock.
+- rule 18.2 does not apply between them.
+RULE 20.3 - PASSING ON A HAIL TO AN ADDITIONAL BOAT When a boat has been hailed for room to tack and she intends to respond by tacking, she may hail another boat on the same tack for room to tack and avoid - RULE 20.4 ADDITIONAL REQUIREMENTS FOR HAILS (a) When conditions are such that a hail may not be heard, the boat shall also make a signal that clearly indicates her need for room to tack or her response. (b) The notice of race may specify an alternative communication for a boat to indicate her need for room to tack or her response, and require boats to use it.
+This is the rule that is used when calling for room to tack at a shore, breakwater or dock.
 However, it is also commonly used when two port-tack boats are sailing side-by-side up a beat and are converging with a starboard-tacker.
 It is a "safety" rule.
 The purpose of the rule is to permit a close-hauled boat caught between another boat on the same tack and an obstruction to avoid the obstruction without loss of distance when a substantial change of course is required to clear it.

 Notice that rule 20.1 does not apply to boats on opposite tacks.
 Case 43 describes a situation where a port-tack boat (P) is sailing close-hauled as close to shore as possible.
 A port-tack boat to leeward (S) tacks to starboard tack onto a collision course with P. S hails "Starboard" and P hails for "sea-room."
-In Case 43, the Appeals Committee said, "P is subject to rule 10 and must keep clear...
-S establishes right of way over P when she tacks onto starboard, but must observe rules 13 and 15.
-S meets rule 13's requirement by not tacking so close that P has to take avoiding action before S reaches her close-hauled course.
+In Case 43, the Appeals Committee said, "P is subject to rule 10 and must course.
 After S acquires right of way over P under rule 10, S complies with rule 15 by initially giving P room to keep clear."
 Therefore, P is not entitled to hail for room to tack since rule 20.1 applies to two boats on the "same" tack.
-So, in this situation P must slow down or bear away and pass astern of S.

-When all the conditions in rule 20.1 are met, a leeward boat or one clear ahead will be able to call for "room to tack" from a nearby boat that is otherwise preventing her from tacking.
+So, in this situation P must slow down or bear away and pass astern of S. When all the conditions in rule 20.1 are met, a leeward boat or one clear ahead will be able to call for "room to tack" from a nearby boat that is otherwise preventing her from tacking.
 Here is how rule 20 works: